Naming Beneficiary of Estate

 When a person creates a last will or trust, he or she has the opportunity to designate the persons who will be the beneficiaries and contingent beneficiaries of assets.
 Thus, designating beneficiary of estate allows a person to fulfill their wishes and desires regarding the disposition of their assets and estate.
 A New York City lawyer may provide helpful advice during this process.

 Sometimes if domicile or kinship issues appear to complicate planning and the potential probate process, a person may want to consider establishing a Living Trust.
 These trusts are created during a person's lifetime.
 All of a person's assets are then transferred into the trust.
 The grantor or creator of the trust can retain complete control over the assets during life and can even revoke the trust or transfer assets into or out of the trust without any restriction.
 Upon the person's death, the trust assets are distributed to the named beneficiaries without the need to probate the document.
 Thus, issues regarding domicile and kinship can be avoided.
 Also, the trust agreement can specify which state's law is to control the interpretation of the trust terms.
 While the Grantor can be the primary trustee and act alone, the document can designate a successor trustee to take over if the Grantor dies or becomes disabled.
 This aspect allows Living Trusts to provide lifetime property management even where a person becomes incapacitated which may avoid the need for the appointment of an Article 81 Guardianship by a Court.

-I have many years of experience working with clients to assist them with their estate plans that effectively express their personal desires regarding the disposition and protection of assets.
+I have many years of experience as an estate planning lawyer working with clients to assist them with their estate plans that effectively express their personal desires regarding the disposition and protection of assets.
 At the same time, I work to provide crucial potential tax advantages and security for family and beneficiaries.